open-telemetry/oteps/text/0000-standard-trace-query-api.md

 This change will be an additional API and SDK where a specific set of common telemetry data query and search capabilities will be defined.
 Once a set of common query and search capabilities is defined, a technical specification describing the data exchange options between the telemetry backends and the consumers will be defined along with its delivery protocols.

-- This API could leverage the existing protbuf schema, in the case of a trace - the response object can be derived from the [trace definition](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/trace/v1/trace.proto)
+- This API could leverage the existing protbuf schema, in the case of a trace - the response object can be derived from OTel [Trace Definition](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/trace/v1/trace.proto)
-- The API route can complement the existing [OTLP exporter API](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/exporter.md)
+- The API route can complement the existing [OTLP Exporter API](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/exporter.md)

 ### Example of existing Traces Query API